intel/PTP-optimization/README.md

 ## Usage

-To succesfully run the script with dedault settings run following code:
+To successfully run the script with default settings run following code:

 ```bash
 python3 main.py --i EnpXfY
 ```
-where EpnXfY stnads for the interface name.
+where EpnXfY stands for the interface name.
 If you want to check the interface name please run following command to print all interfaces name:

 ```bash
 ip a